Peterpiotr/siguren-documentation/docs/source/equipment/ms-solution/ms-unit.rst

 The MS Unit protects against failures in hoist drive trains that would otherwise lead to dropped loads or overloads.

 MS Unit provides mechanical failsafe protection in the event of any electrica or mechanical failure of the hoist drive train.
-In addition to the MS Unit, a torque limiter is put in the drive-train to limit any overload into the hoist lifting mechanism.
+In addition to the MS Unit, a MS Torque Limiter is put in the drive-train to limit any overload into the hoist lifting mechanism.

 Description of components